2021: Tails and Tales

 If we just use the slogan, but none of graphics, do we still need to add the credit line?

 Yes.
 MLS has paid for your membership to CSLP, which in turn created the program and theme for you to use.
-Plus, if you hang up the posters or give out the bookmarks, it’s only appropriate that all sponsorship parties are credited.

 If your question hasn’t been answered here, please check out the rest of the Summer Library Program Guide!
 If you can’t find the answer there, then email April Mazza, MLS Consultant and CSLP State Representative.